junxit/us-congress-bills-112/metadata.md

 - 2012-04-19 — Introduced in House
 - 2012-04-19 — Referred to the House Committee on Natural Resources.
 - 2012-04-19 — Sponsor introductory remarks on measure.
 (CR E586-587)
+- 2012-04-24 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-05-17 — Subcommittee Hearings Held.
+- 2012-06-07 — Committee Consideration and Mark-up Session Held.
+- 2012-06-07 — Ordered to be Reported by Unanimous Consent.
+- 2012-06-07 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-07-17 — Placed on the House Calendar, Calendar No. 147.
+- 2012-07-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-598.
+- 2012-07-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-598.